This page is for LLM agents

 3. Parsing hence task next output

 Use --json for programmatic parsing.
-The output is a JSON array of task objects.
+The output is a JSON object with a next_actions array.

 hence task next plan.spl --json